Excluding Students from Field Trips

 What about earned field trips?

 In some circumstances, clubs or teams may take a special trip based on their performance.
 So, say your school’s chess club has 30 members, including your child.
 They are taking the “Top 10” players to a special match.
-Your child is an excellent chess player, you think he is definitely Top 10.
-But, you also feel that he’s probably being excluded because of his Aspergers and the fact that not many other kids like him.

-Ok, think Dance Moms.
 This isn’t as cut and dry as the issues above.
 I would ask the coach or club leader what determining criteria they used, and how you can help your child be successful.
-Sometimes coaches are going to make decisions we don’t agree with.
-But that doesn’t always mean our child’s civil rights have been violated.
-Try working with them, get them as an ally, to see how important this activity is to your child.
+What makes a child a Top 10 player?

 Set your child up for success.